Category Archives: nonviolence

 3. NVR is not a doctrine of passive resistance or acceptance of weakness.

 It is not passive, but active, demanding coordinated and unconventional struggle.
-Far from evincing weakness, NVR demands immense courage of resisters, who are aware their resistance may lead to injury, imprisonment, torture, or even death.
+Far from manifesting weakness, NVR demands immense courage of resisters, who are aware their resistance may lead to injury, imprisonment, torture, or even death.
 NVR is thus not for the weak-hearted.
 It is a strategy only for those with the determination to persist in the face of repression.

 4. The aim of NVR is to build support and undermine the pillars of the opponent’s power.